vluz/BARKingHeads/README.md

-# BARKingHeads
+# BARKing Heads

-Streamlit app that uses BARK to render text to speech in a new way, similar to SD
+### Streamlit app that uses BARK to render text to speech in a new way, similar to SD